top of page

 Yin yoga also creates the space for self-connection and reflection while offering the opportunity to practice loving self-compassion.
 This happens with being mindful and aware of the body, enabling nourishment of the soul and the therapeutic benefit of relaxation.
 Holding each posture generates deeper healing by being present with what is, accessing peace and stillness that is always available to us - it is at this point that the magic happens.

-The purpose of Yin Yoga is to restore our natural ability to move with fluidity and thus targets our fascia.
+The purpose of Yin Yoga is to restore our natural ability to move with fluidity and thus target our fascia.

 Is it effective?

-Although there is no scientific evidence that yoga affects the nervous system, some research done in Sweden looked at the relationship with mindfulness, Yin yoga, worry and stress.
-The findings from this first scientific study that evaluated the effects of Yin Yoga, called YOMI, revealed that yin yoga, especially when accompanied with pranayama, slows breathing and the heart rate and activates the rest and digest system facilitating the body to shift into a relaxed state, and generally gives real benefits.
+Although there is no scientific evidence that yoga affects the nervous system, some research done in Sweden looked at the relationship between mindfulness, Yin yoga, worry, and stress.
+The findings from this first scientific study that evaluated the effects of Yin Yoga, called YOMI, revealed that yin yoga, especially when accompanied by pranayama, slows breathing and the heart rate and activates the rest and digest system facilitating the body to shift into a relaxed state, and generally gives real benefits.

 Benefits of a Yin Practice

-It is the while in the parasympathetic mode that we get to rejuvenate and replenish our bodies, giving our over worked organs an opportunity to heal and repair, as the flow of nutrients and energy is improved through the application of mild stress to the joints.
+It is while in the parasympathetic mode that we get to rejuvenate and replenish our bodies, allowing our overworked organs an opportunity to heal and repair, as the flow of nutrients and energy is improved through the application of mild stress to the joints.

 Since Yin yoga effectively activates the Parasympathetic nervous system, it provides the body with many benefits, some of which are: